 Any Regulators’ involvement with the Advisory Group will be without prejudice to their regulatory role.
 In other words, Regulators will not be bound, in any way, to accept any advice or evidence presented;

-The Advisory Group will develop and agree a detailed EMMP, with Regulators.
+The advisory group will support the applicant in developing a detailed EMMP which will require Regulators approval..
 The detailed EMMP will include detailed aims, objectives, indicators, trigger points, environmental management questions (as described in Sections 2.2, 2.5, 2.6 and 2.7) as well as appropriate data collection methods (as described in Section 4) for the tidal technologies deployed.

 A schedule of tasks for development of the EMMP and its implementation is described in Section 5 of this document.